zsoobratty/Christmas-Countdown/README.md

 # Christmas Countdown!

-### Vanilla JavaScript Christmas countdown, using HTML, CSS & JS.
+### Vanilla JavaScript Christmas countdown running in second intervals, using HTML, CSS & JS.
 <br>

 ### This is how it looks: